nus-cs2030s/2324-s2/docs/36-monad.md

 - an `of` method to initialize the value and side information.
 - have a `flatMap` method to update the value and side information.

 Different classes above have different side information that is initialized, stored, and updated when we use the `of` and `flatMap` operations.
 The class may also have other methods besides the two above.
-Additionally, the methods may have different name.
+Additionally, the methods may have different names.

 | Container | Side-Information |
 | --------- | ---------------- |